-However, the definition of 'human rights due diligence' given by the OHCHR leaves uncertain how this standard is to be applied to human rights impacts of companies.
-There is some discussion in the limited literature on this area, especially as to how the terminologies of human rights due diligence differ across various international instruments, 19 their operation in relation to different parts of a
+However, this OCHR definition leaves uncertain how this standard is to be applied.
+There is some discussion in the limited literature on this area, especially as to how the terminologies of HRDD differ across various international instruments,15 their operation in relation to different parts of a business enterprise,16 and in relation to national law concepts,17 though there is no international consensus on a definition.